Srujith2k/dbone-core/README.md

-# dbone-core
+# DBOne Project

-DBOne is a powerful and flexible Java-based library designed to connect with various databases seamlessly.
-It provides a ready-to-use JAR file that can be integrated into any Java project to manage database connections efficiently.
+## Vision

+DBOne is a Java-based library designed to provide a seamless connection to multiple databases (e.g., MySQL, PostgreSQL, MSSQL) without the need for developers to manually load drivers, construct URLs, or configure connections.

+## Scope

+### Core Features:
+- **Database Connectivity**: Simplify connections to MySQL, PostgreSQL, MSSQL.
+- **Dynamic URL Generation**: Automatically generate database URLs from configuration.
+- **Security**: Encrypt and handle database passwords securely.
+- **Logging**: Provide logging for database connections and queries.
+- **Caching**: Cache frequent queries and their results.
+- **Extensibility**: Easily extendable to add support for additional databases or reporting tools.

+### Users:
+DBOne is aimed at developers who want to simplify database integration and reduce repetitive boilerplate code.